 The Executive Compensation Committee (the "Committee") has the overall responsibility for approving and evaluating the compensation plans, policies and programs of the Company.
 To that end, the Committee has the responsibility, power and authority to set the compensation and benefits of elected officers and senior executives, determine distribution and grant awards under and administer the Company's various stock option and incentive plans.
 The Committee is composed entirely of independent directors.
-In 2002, the Committee consisted of James A. Johnson, Chair, Stephen P. Munn and Karen Hastie Williams.
+In 2003, the Committee consisted of James A. Johnson, Chair, Louis D. Boccardi (appointed in October 2003), Stephen P. Munn and Karen Hastie Williams.